 - For an additional feast, your student in Volumes III and IV may opt to add our stand-alone video lectures, or self-paced online classes,—with me!
-(My lectures are 10-25 minutes of “more” history than what is in our textbooks.)
+(My lectures are 10-25 minutes of “more” history than what is in our Student Readers.)
 There really is something for everyone, no matter how small or large your investment into world history!

 Freedom and Flexibility!

 Do you see the beauty of the buffet example in your approach to world history?
 It allows you freedom, flexibility, and appealing choices.
 The reality of our lives is that on some days the best we can do to feed our families is to drive through a fast-food joint.
 (Liken that to listening to an audiobook on the way to soccer!)